 Once you open the session:

-– A Spotify link with a suggested playlist will be posted in the chat session box along with any special notes or prop suggestions.
+– Music: a Spotify link with suggested playlist will be posted in the chat session box along with any special notes or prop suggestions.
 Muting your microphone also allows each participant to choose their own music or none at all.

 – If you prefer to practice with the playlist or your own music, I recommend streaming it on a separate device.
-For instance, have your laptop set up with the zoom stream and stream music through your phone’s speaker or via Bluetooth speaker/earphones.
-Streaming both video and music from the same device can create challenges with sound.
+For instance have your laptop set up with the zoom stream and stream music through your phone’s speaker or via Bluetooth speaker/earphones.
+Streaming both video and music through the same device can create challenges with sound.

-– When you set up your zoom account, please use at least a first name and last initial when entering a zoom session so I may address you respectfully.
+– Zoom: when you set up your zoom account, please use at lease a first name and last initial when entering a zoom session so I may address you respectfully. ie: Sam E

 – I reserve the right to remove students from the live stream classes who are attending on unidentified devices (i.e. iPhone, or nickname) or who attempt to record or share the class content.

 – No-Show Policy: for students who pre-register and who do not attend, their pass on file will be used.
-No refunds or transfers permitted for streaming drop-ins.
+Transfers are permitted for streaming drop-ins if you notify me via email or text.
+I am also able to send a recorded version as well.
 If you have questions or concerns, please contact or IM me at @samanthaeiblingyoga via Facebook or Instagram.

 WHAT WILL I NEED FOR ONLINE YOGA CLASSES?